 - ½ lb package of cheese tortellini

-- Begin by chopping your onion, garlic, and carrots.
+- Begin by chopping your onion and carrots and finely mincing your garlic.

-- In a large pot, sautee the onion until soft and add in the chopped garlic.
-Cook for another minute before adding the carrots and your favorite Italian herbs (I used a blend of oregano, basil, and rosemary).
+- In a very large soup pot, sautee the onion with a tablespoon of oil over medium heat until soft and then add in the garlic.
+Cook for another minute, and then add the carrots and your favorite Italian dried herbs (I used a blend of oregano, basil, and rosemary noted above).

-- Cook for another few minutes and then add the vegetable broth, water, and diced tomatoes in their juice.
+- Cook for another 3-5 minutes and then add the vegetable broth, water, and diced tomatoes (do not drain the can).

-- Let the soup simmer for 20 minutes, and you can cook your tortellini in the meantime.
-Dry, fresh, or frozen pasta will work here.
+- Let the soup simmer on medium-low heat for 20 minutes on the stove, and cook your tortellini in the meantime.
 I like to cook them separately so that the pasta doesn't dissolve in the broth if there are leftovers.

-- Let the soup simmer for another 5-10 minutes and serve, topping with parsley or parmesan.
+- Let the soup simmer for another 5-10 minutes and serve, topping with parsley and/or parmesan.

 This vegetarian tortellini soup recipe is inspired from Shutterbean’s Spinach Tortellini Soup.
 When I just need to sit and cradle a warm bowl and reflect on how hard I’ve worked for this moment and to get to this place that I am proud of, I turn to soup.